08Aristodemus24/auto-job-app-sender/documents/interview-flow.md

     |-
     |- it's aspiration of the company is on track to achieve 100% renewable energy generation by 2025 and reach Net Zero greenhouse gas emissions by 2050

 |- (Stratpoint)
+    |- accelerating
+    |- transformation
+    |- businesses
+    |- digitally
-    |- accelerating the digital transformation for businesses globally for 20 yrs
+    |- globally for 20 yrs
+    |-
     |- specializing
+    |- outsourcing top talent
+    |- domains
+    |- revolving
     |- agile software development
     |- managed QA
     |- cloud
     |- data and AI
     |-
-    |- continuous experts in modern cloud and data technologies (AWS, Google Cloud, HDP)
-    |- noted as the only AWS Advanced Consulting Partner in the Philippines.
-    |- They are a valued partner of VMware and Pivotal
-    |-
     |- Client Base:
     |- Silicon Valley
     |- Globe Telecom
     |- ABS-CBN
-    |- UnionBank.

-    |- Core Initiative: Stratpoint is supporting the TESDA Supervised Industry Learning (SIL) program
-    |- partnered with TechVoc institution Joysis TVI
-    |- help communities
-    |- by tech education.
+    |- UnionBank
     |-
+    |- continuous experts in modern cloud and data technologies such as AWS, Google Cloud, Hortonworks Data Platform (HDP)
+    |- noted as the only AWS Advanced Consulting Partner in the Philippines.
+    |-
+    |- additionally I also
+    |- admired
+    |- Core Initiative
+    |- supporting the TESDA Supervised Industry Learning (SIL) program
+    |- partnership with TechVoc institution Joysis TVI
+    |-
     |- such as
     |- recent
     |- free
     |- 120-hour Java capstone training program
-    |- last February 10 to 28
+    |- last February
     |-
     |- dedicated
     |- for those